 This culture and ethos sets the right conditions for effective learning to take place and therefore our children make rapid progress within the English National Curriculum framework, as acknowledged independently.

-20% of students are Emirati.
-20% of students are Indian.
-19% of students are Pakistani
+20% of students are Indian,16% of students are Pakistani,

 The School has introduced a series of robust external tests and assessments to ensure that our internal assessment practices support and complement the external ones.
 Over the last two years we have introduced: